pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/usb/ns-usb-_usbd_endpoint_offload_information.md

 ### -field TransferSegmentLA

-The transfer segment link address.
+The physical address of the transfer ring segment.

 ### -field TransferSegmentVA

-The transfer segment virtual address.
+The virtual address of the transfer ring segment.

 ### -field TransferRingSize

-The size of the transfer ring buffer.
+The size of the transfer ring.

 ### -field TransferRingInitialCycleBit

+The initial cycle bit of the transfer ring.

 ### -field MessageNumber

+The message number for the secondary event ring.

 ### -field EventRingSegmentLA

-The event ring segment link address.
+The physical address of the event ring segment.

 ### -field EventRingSegmentVA

-The event ring segment virtual address.
+The virtual address of the event ring segment.

 ### -field EventRingSize

-The size of the event ring buffer.
+The size of the event ring.

 ### -field EventRingInitialCycleBit

+The initial cycle bit of the event ring.

 ### -field ClientTransferRingSegmentPAIn

-The physical address of the page-aligned client transfer ring input segment.
+The physical address of the client-provided transfer ring segment.

 ### -field ClientTransferRingSizeIn

-The size of the client transfer ring input segment.
+The size of the client-provided transfer ring segment.

 ### -field ClientDataBufferPAIn

-The physical address of the page-aligned client data input buffer.
+The physical address of the client-provided data buffer.

 ### -field ClientDataBufferSizeIn

-The size of the client data input buffer.
+The size of the client-provided data buffer.

 ### -field ClientDataBufferLAOut

-The physical address of the client data output buffer.
+The physical address of the mapped data buffer.

 ### -field ClientDataBufferVAOut

-Pointer to the client data output buffer.
+The virtual address of the mapped data buffer.

 ## remarks

 This structure duplicates and extends **[USBD_ENDPOINT_OFFLOAD_INFORMATION_V1](ns-usb-usbd_endpoint_offload_information_v1.md)**.

+This structure supports two versions, indicated by `USBD_ENDPOINT_OFFLOAD_INFORMATION` and `USBD_ENDPOINT_OFFLOAD_INFORMATION_V2`, with the latter possibly including additional fields beyond what is documented here.
+The structure facilitates detailed configuration and management of USB endpoint offload.

 ## see-also